Letocetum: Military staging post

-In about 50 CE, a Roman vexillatio built a large timber fortress on a hilltop (near the site of the current church) at Letocetum.
+In about 50AD, a Roman vexillatio built a large timber fortress on a hilltop (near the site of the current church) at Letocetum.
 This housed the Legio XIV Gemina during the campaigns of governor Aulus Didius Gallus against the Brigantes.
 It was a good defensive position, but the poor farmland surrounding the fortress could not support large numbers of soldiers.
 During the Neronian period this initial fortress was replaced with a smaller one and Letocetum then developed into a large-scale posting station.
-Most of the troops moved to the fortress at Viroconium during the early administration of Gaius Suetonius Paulinus in about 58 CE.
+Most of the troops moved to the fortress at Viroconium during the early administration of Gaius Suetonius Paulinus in about 58AD.

 Posting station

 A mansio was built to provide lodging for official couriers travelling on Watling Street.
 A bath house was also built for the travellers and the growing civilian population.
 When the first mansio and bath house were completed, workers were needed to provide wood for the bath house, look after animals, and repair vehicles to be used by the official travellers.
 The civilian population would have provided many of these services.
 The native settlement grew during the Flavian period onwards to occupy 8.1–12 ha.
 Roman burials with 1st and 2nd century pottery were found along Watling Street in 1927, and more in 1966.
-In the field between the mansio site and Watling Street, a round depression in the ground may mark the site of a Roman amphitheatre.
+In the field between the mansio site and Watling Street, a round depression in the ground may mark the site of a Roman amphitheatre or a circular gyrus for training horses (an example has been excavated at the Lunt Roman Fort).
 A large earthenware vessel in the likeness of Minerva was found near the modern church, which may therefore be the site of a temple of Minerva.
 A rectangular crop-mark in the field to the north-west of the bath-house, only visible in dry weather, may be the site of another temple.

 When the Legion XIV first settled at Letocetum they would have used existing trackways.
 A stone-surfaced road was needed to allow reliable movement.
 Watling Street was given a stone surface past Letocetum in about 70 CE.
 This date is approximated from two coins found in the centre of Letocetum beneath the first road surfacing.
 There is no evidence to indicate when Ryknild Street was constructed, but from the layout it is thought that Watling Street was built first.
 Watling Street stretched from Letocetum to London in one direction and to Wroxeter and Chester in the other.
 Ryknild Street, 7.3 m wide where it crossed with Watling Street, connected Letocetum with Cirencester to the south west and Yorkshire to the north east.